 If you should have any questions about the David Daniel Berdon Memorial Scholarship Fund or its awards, please send an email to: firstname.lastname@example.org.

-If you’re interested in other scholarships, here are a few.
-Apply through the New Haven Pride Center website:
+If you’re interested in other scholarships, apply through the New Haven Pride Center website.